-mmWave Massive MIMO Antenna Design
+mmWave Antenna Design for 5G Telecommunications

 The high data rates required for the 5G standards leads to the need for greater bandwidths.
 The available bandwidth in the microwave spectrum is not sufficient to satisfy these requirements.
 This has moved the required operating frequency bands up into the millimeter wave range for the 5G communication systems.